Lunix-420/Hard-Dance-Producer-Network/README.md

 ## Overview

 Welcome to the my private repository for Discord server of the Hard Dance Producer Network.
-This repository serves as a backup space for sharing scripts, tools, and resources of the network.
+This repository serves as a backup space for the servers scripts, tools, and resources.

 ## Community Details